-In Texas, anyone who suspects that a child is being abused or neglected has a legal obligation to report it.
+In Texas, anyone who has reasonable cause to believe that a child is being abused or neglected has a legal obligation to report it.
 'Reasonable cause' does not require directly witnessing the abuse or neglect.
 Professional reporters are required to report within 48 hours of becoming aware of the concern.

 Professional reporters include, but are not limited to:

-It is the responsibility of professionals to report and the responsibility of the Texas Department of Family and Protective Services to investigate allegations or suspicions of abuse or neglect.
+It is the responsibility of professionals to report, and it is the responsibility of the Texas Department of Family and Protective Services (DFPS) to investigate allegations or suspicions of abuse or neglect.

 This training seeks to provide school staff with the following:

-- A walk-through of the web-based e-Reporting system
+- A walk-through of the web-based online reporting system.